al1brn/geonodes/generation/docgen/doc/index.md

 ## Demo

-You can see in [LINK ERROR to 'Demo'](index.md) the source code used to generate this documentation.
+You can see in [Demo](demo.md) the source code used to generate this documentation.